pennapps/backend-challenge/README.md

 Click the green "use this template" button to make your own copy of this repository, and clone it.
 Make sure to create a private repository.
 Clone the repo to your local machine for development.

-Once you have opened the project in your favorite IDE (VSCode or PyCharm are good options), make sure you have Django installed. (`python -m pip install Django` should work but see documentation [here](https://docs.djangoproject.com/en/4.1/topics/install/#installing-official-release)).
-To check this run `python -m django --version`.
+Once you have opened the project in your favorite IDE (VSCode or PyCharm are good options), make sure you have Django installed.
+- One way to do this is with pipenv.
+First install it with `pip install --user --upgrade pipenv` and then run `pipenv install` to install everything in the included `Pipfile` which is just Django for this project.
+Once installed run `pipenv shell` to activate the environment (you will run all subsequent Django commands in this shell).
+Use `exit` to exit.
+- Alternatively, `python -m pip install Django` should work but see documentation [here](https://docs.djangoproject.com/en/4.1/topics/install/#installing-official-release).

+Make sure to check that it has properly installed by running `python -m django --version`.

 Now you should be able to get the project up and running.
 In your terminal, on the same directory as `manage.py`, run `python manage.py runserver` (you may have to use `python3` instead of `python` for this and all other Django commands).
 This should start running the server locally usually on `127.0.0.1:8000` or `localhost:8000`.
 Close this with `Ctrl+C`.
 - If you get an error "Dependency on app with no migrations: pennapps", run `python manage.py makemigrations` followed by `python manage.py migrate`.
 Trying to run the server after this should work.